 Amanda Folena has a BA in Theatre from the University of Southern California and an MFA in Acting from Purdue University.
 Special honors include the Jack Nicholson Award for Best Actress, the USC Dance Award for Best Choreography and the National Irene Ryan Award for Acting at the Kennedy Center ACTF National Competition in Washington, D.C.
 During her time in Los Angeles, Mrs. Folena assisted producer/director Neel Keller on The Laramie Project and choreographed extensively with USC’s Dance Repertory Company.
 Mrs. Folena was the Assistant Artistic Director and Co-Producer of An Urban Nutcracker that premiered at the Bing Theatre.
 She also created She’s A Lady, a cabaret show that opened at the University Village Theatre to raise money for theatre students.
 Mrs. Folena has worked with several Bay Area companies, such as San Jose Repertory, Opera San Jose, Diablo Theatre Company, Center REP, Ray of Light, Foothill Music Theatre, City Lights Theater Company, Broadway By the Bay, and Summer Repertory Theatre in Santa Rosa.
 Directing and choreography credits include The Producers, Kiss Me Kate, Anything Goes, Hair, Dead Man Walking, Gypsy, La Boheme and Compleat Female Stage Beauty.Professional acting credits include Monica Lewinsky in Aphrodisiac, Mama Spears in Becoming Britney, Georgie in The Full Monty, and Tamar in First Person Shooter.
 Mrs. Folena also has experience in television commercials and voice-overs with KTVU Channel 2 Productions, The Granville Group, and Wildwood Productions.

 Prior to working at Mitty, Mrs. Folena was the Artistic Director at Broadway By the Bay whose company received various accolades, including the Theatre Bay Area award for Most Outstanding Production of a Musical for In the Heights.
 She also served as the Casting Director and Company Manager for City Lights Theater Company while teaching private voice lessons and group exercise dance classes at Equinox and Reach Studios in Palo Alto.
-She currently lives in San Jose with her husband and theatrical comrade, Justin Karr, and their daughter, Felicity.
+She currently lives in San Jose with her husband and theatrical comrade, Justin Karr, and their children, Felicity and Hunter.

 Justin received his BA in Theatrical Performance from Purdue University.
 While he started off as an actor, he slowly gravitated to the less applauded area of backstage work.
 He is thoroughly enjoying the challenge and reward of his new duties.
 He has experience in stage management, production management, technical direction, and compiling sound effects for various productions.
 He has managed theaters for the Academy of Art University in San Francisco and Serra High School.
 Other local technical credits include Broadway by the Bay, Hillbarn Theater, Foothill Music Theater, and Santa Rosa Summer Repertory.

-Mr. Karr lives in San Jose with his amazing wife, Amanda Folena, and his daughter, the apple of his eye, Felicity.
+Mr. Karr lives in San Jose with his amazing wife, Amanda Folena, and his children, the apples of his eye, Felicity and Hunter.